edited by Luke Wayne

 7. Be patient.

-When sharing the gospel with Hindus, you have to be very careful to realize that Hinduism for some Hindus is more than a set of abstract beliefs and principles, but is a reality of their daily culture and family life.
-For them to consider accepting the exclusive claims of Jesus, would often require them to pay a great personal price including rejection by family and friends.
-Emphasize to them that following Jesus does not mean a rejection of their family and culture.
+When sharing the gospel with Hindus, you have to be very careful to realize that Hinduism for many people is more than a set of abstract beliefs and principles, but is a reality of their daily culture and family life.
+For them to consider accepting the exclusive claims of Jesus would often require them to pay a great personal price, including rejection by family and friends.
+Emphasize to them that following Jesus does not mean that they are rejecting their family and culture, even if their family or culture rejects them.

 - “Dos and Don’ts in Sharing (the Gospel) with Hindus,” available: http://www.intervarsity.org/ism/article/3721, accessed 04-01-09.